ExactTarget/fuelux/README.md

 ## Quick start

-Obtain FuelUX using one of the following methods:
+Do one of the following to start using FuelUX:

 * Download the latest release **(need link)**
 * Clone the repo `git clone https://github.com/ExactTarget/fuelux/`